 It’s estimated that loan and other credit repayment history makes up nearly 40% of your credit score – more than any other single factor.
 Always making your guarantor loan repayments will improve your credit rating relatively quickly (so long as you don’t get into trouble with other credit agreements) and make you more attractive to other lenders.

 The higher the loan, the more negative the effect

 The size of the loan that you take out will have an effect on your credit score.
 This means that you will need to bear this in mind if you are applying for a guarantor loan primarily to improve your credit record.
-Your score will start to improve as you pay the overall balance down and so the bigger the gap between the original amount that you borrowed and the current balance, the better your score will be.
+Your score will start to improve as you pay the overall balance down and so the bigger the gap between the original amount that you borrowed and the current balance, the better your credit score range will be.

 While the size of the loan you take out compared with your income is not apparent when you look at your credit record, many lenders now take into account your income when deciding whether you represent a low risk for borrowing.
 Obviously, this doesn’t apply to a guarantor loan where the initial decision is based on the credit record of the guarantor.
 But if you have a guarantor loan and apply for other forms of credit without a guarantor, lenders will look at your income.
 All of your loans and credit cards are compared with your income on this ratio and the higher the ratio is, then the more likely that this will lower your overall credit score.